-The "against public policy" and "unduly burdensome" judgments are to be made by the court, not by the jury, in order to assure that liability for known extrasensitivities is more predictable and is not unjustifiably far-reaching.
-The public-policy and undueburden qualifications are not to be understood as affirmative defenses, but as judgments that a court is empowered to make, similar to judicial no-duty determinations under Restatement Third, Torts: Liability for Physical and Emotional Harm §§ 6, 7.
+Moreover, these The "against public policy" and "unduly burdensome" nonliability judgments are s are to be made by the court, not by the jury, in order to assure that liability for known extrasensitivities is more predictable and is not unjustifiably far-reaching.
+The public-policy and undue-burden qualifications the last paragraph of are not to be understood as affirmative defenses, but as judgments that a court is empowered to make, similar to judicial no-duty determinations under Restatement Third, Torts: Liability for Physical and Emotional Harm §§ 6, 7.